Hiking Project Logo

 Need to Know

-The high elevation can be extremely draining and weather can roll in extremely fast here.
+The high elevation can be extremely draining, and weather can roll in extremely fast on this high ridge.
 Make sure to keep an eye out for thunderstorms, as you are extremely exposed to the elements up here.

 Description

 Park near Brian Head Peak at the pit toilets.
 Cross the road and hike up a short, steep section leading to a beautiful viewpoint of the surrounding valley.
-Follow the well marked trail for 1.0 mile where you'll intersect Loader Ponds trail and Dark Hollow.
+Follow the well marked trail for 1.0 mile where you'll intersect Lowder Ponds Trail and Dark Hollow.

-Continue straight on the Sydney Peaks Trails where vegetation thrives as you begin dropping down in elevation.
+Continue straight on the Sidney Peak trail, where vegetation thrives as you begin dropping down in elevation.
 During summer months, this section of trail is filled with wildflowers.
-At 2.0 miles, you'll reach a notch located just below Sydney Peak.
-This is a good place to turn around if you don't feel like finishing the hike.
+At 2.0 miles, you'll reach a notch located just below Sidney Peak.
+This is a good place to turn around if you don't feel like finishing the full-distance hike.
 Be observant as weather can move in quickly in high altitude environments such as this.

-Continue another 2.0 miles through burnt forest and beautiful fields until reaching a large parking lot.
-This is called The Overlook, where rock climbers play on the cliffs below.
+Continue another 2.0 miles through burnt forest and beautiful meadows until reaching a large parking lot.
+This is locally called The Overlook, where rock climbers play on the cliffs below.
 The rock is a type of volcanic tuff and has stunning orange and black streaks cutting through it.
+Take time to enjoy the huge views from here before returning as this makes a reasonable spot to turn around.

 Flora & Fauna

 Up here, you'll find thriving aspen groves, vibrant flowers, and majestic pine bristlecone trees.
 Various bird species, such as woodpeckers, inhabit the area, alongside sheep, marmots, and other mammals.
-Keep a lookout for livestock guardian dogs, which protect the livestock; however, be cautious as they may pose a threat to anything perceived as a danger to their pack, including your own dogs
+Keep a lookout for guard dogs that may be protecting sheep or cows; be cautious because they can act aggresive if approached, especially by other dogs.

 Shared By: